IPESE/REHO/documentation/sections/5_Getting_started.rst

 - Receive twice the final message *“Process finished with exit code 0”*.
 - See files appear in the newly created subfolders ``scripts/template/data/clustering/``, ``scripts/template/results/`` and ``scripts/template/figures/``.
-- Have an overview of the results in your web browser (3 tabs showing figures such as below).
+- Have an overview of the results in your web browser (different tabs showing figures such as below).

 .. figure:: ../images/sankey.png
    :width: 1000